James Pinson Labulo Davies: Personal life and marriages

 Davies was first married to Matilda Bonifacio Serrano, a Spanish lady from Havana, who died in 1860, nine months after their marriage.
-In August 1862, Davies married Sara Forbes Bonetta, a protégée of Queen Victoria.
+In August 1862, Davies married Sarah Forbes Bonetta, a protégée of Queen Victoria.
 Originally named Aina (also Ina), she was enslaved following the raiding of her village in Okeadan and the death of her parents at the hands of Dahomean warriors, subsequently kept in King Ghezo of Dahomey's court.
 She was liberated by Captain Forbes of the Bonetta after a meeting with Ghezo.
-Sara died of tuberculosis in 1880, and Davies married Catherine Kofoworola Reffle in 1889.
+Sarah died of tuberculosis in 1880, and Davies married Catherine Kofoworola Reffle in 1889.

 Cocoa farming pioneer in West Africa

 Davies is credited with pioneering cocoa farming in west Africa after obtaining the cocoa seeds from a Brazilian ship and also from the island of Fernando Po in 1879 and 1880.
 Davies subsequently established a prosperous cocoa farm in Ijon, Western Lagos.
 Davies also helped spread cocoa farming knowledge to Jacob Kehinde Coker, who used the proceeds from his cocoa farm to support Christian evangelical interests.
 J.K Coker also headed the Agege Planters Union, which spread the cocoa throughout Yoruba territory.
-In April 1916, The Journal of African Society credited a native of Accra with introducing cocoa to mainland West Africa, but Justice W.B.
-Griffiths, colonial Chief Justice of Gold Coast (present day Ghana), issued a rebuttal in the 20 June 1916 edition of the crediting his father, Sir Brandford Griffiths, the British governor of Gold Coast from 1885 to 1895, with pioneering cocoa farming in Gold Coast, noting that Davies predated his father as the cocoa pioneer in West Africa.
-Justice Griffith wrote:
+In April 1916, the Journal of African Society credited a native of Accra with introducing cocoa to mainland West Africa.
+However, Justice W.B.
+Griffiths, colonial Chief Justice of Gold Coast (present day Ghana), issued a rebuttal in the 20 June 1916 edition, crediting his father, Sir Brandford Griffiths, the British governor of Gold Coast from 1885 to 1895, with pioneering cocoa farming in Gold Coast.
+Justice Griffith acknowledged that Davies predated his father as the cocoa pioneer in West Africa.
+He wrote:

 As far as I'm aware, the first person to plant cocoa on the main-land was the late Capt.
 J.P.L.
 Davies, a well known native of Lagos, who in 1882 used to tell me about the farm he had lately just made beyond the Protectorate of Lagos.